spacelift-io/spacelift-migration-kit/README.md

    ```

 <!-- markdownlint-disable-next-line MD029 -->
-4. Remove the temporary local repository you created in step 1.
+4. Remove the temporary local clone you created in step 1.

 ```shell
 cd ..